 Towards Theory + Practice

-Dr. Michael Mendez serves as the inaugural James and Mary Pinchot Faculty Fellow in Sustainability Studies at the Yale School of Forestry and Environmental Studies.
+Dr. Michael Méndez is an Assistant Professor of Environmental Planning and Policy at the University of California, Irvine.
+He most recently served as the inaugural James and Mary Pinchot Faculty Fellow in Sustainability Studies at the Yale School of Forestry and Environmental Studies.
 Michael has more than a decade of senior-level experience in the public and private sectors, where he consulted and actively engaged in the policymaking process.
 This included working for the California State Legislature as a senior consultant, lobbyist, gubernatorial appointee, and as vice chair of the Sacramento City Planning Commission.

 Michael holds three degrees in environmental planning and policy, including a PhD from UC Berkeley's Department of City and Regional Planning, and a graduate degree from MIT.
 His research on the intersection of climate change and communities of color has been featured in national publications including Urban Land (published by the Urban Land Institute); the Natural Resources Defense Fund Annual Report; the American Planning Association’s Planning Magazine; Green 2.0: Leadership at Work; USA Today; and Fox Latino News.

-At Yale, I teach courses on environmental policy, sustainability, health, and equity, with a particular focus on community-engaged learning with state and local policymakers.
-At the University of Washington, University of San Francisco, and UC Berkeley, I served as the instructor for the Doris Duke Conservation Scholars Program, Urban Sustainability & Environmental Governance Practicum, and the Climate Action Planning Studio.
-I was appointed the lead graduate student instructor for the following graduate-level courses: Youth Urban Planning Studio; Healthy Cities; Environmental Policy and Regulation Studio; and Introduction to Planning Practice.
+At Yale, he taught courses on environmental policy, sustainability, health, and equity, with a particular focus on community-engaged learning with state and local policymakers.
+At the University of Washington, University of San Francisco, and UC Berkeley, he served as the instructor for the Doris Duke Conservation Scholars Program, Urban Sustainability & Environmental Governance Practicum, and the Climate Action Planning Studio.
+He was appointed the lead graduate student instructor for the following graduate-level courses: Youth Urban Planning Studio; Healthy Cities; Environmental Policy and Regulation Studio; and Introduction to Planning Practice.

-I have also served two years as a research mentor for the Summer Research Opportunity Program (SROP) administered by the graduate division at UC Berkeley.
+Michael also served two years as a research mentor for the Summer Research Opportunity Program (SROP) administered by the graduate division at UC Berkeley.
 SROP is an intensive academic program for undergraduate students from traditionally disadvantaged communities interested in exploring careers in academia.
-In the program, I developed pedagogical approaches that required students to engage in community-based research projects with local environmental justice groups.
+In the program, he developed pedagogical approaches that required students to engage in community-based research projects with local environmental justice groups.